PaulHazelden/webdown/docs/jh-overview.md

 ## Concept

 Build a community website engine using Markdown, based on text files stored and version controlled in GitHub.
-Two basic programs are needed: one to create and maintain the various parts of the site, and the other to generate the pages and ensure internal consistency within the site.
+Two basic programs are needed: one to create and maintain the various parts of the site, and the other to assemble the files into web pages.
 Two subsidiary programs can be identified at this stage: an internal consistency checker, which we will need to run as a stand-alone tool sometimes; and probably a bank account query tool to check whether a membership payment has been received from a specified User.

 Every unit of content will initially be owned by its creator; the owner of an article or blog can invite other people (defined as the members of a Group) to share the writing and editing; authorised System Administrators can edit any content.
 The ownership (and the responsibility for its maintenance) of an article can be passed on to another member - with their permission, of course.